BlockchainCommons/URKit/README.md

 **URKit** project is either derived from or was inspired by:

-- [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) — The specification for Universal Resources
+- [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) — The specification for Uniform Resources

 ### Used with…